lfortran/lfortran/doc/src/intrinsics/bit/shiftl.md

 **shiftl(x, shift)** logically left shifts `x` by `shift` number of bits. `shiftl` shifts from LSB(**L**east **S**ignificant **B**it) to MSB(**M**ost **S**ignificant **B**it).
 Bits
 shifted from the left end i.e., MSB bits are lost.
-Zeroes are appened in from the opposite right end.
+Zeroes are appended to the opposite right end.

 ## Types